doanhtu-bmt/axonnetworks_test/README.md

-This project is based on python programming language and selenium automation framework
+This project is based on python programming language and selenium automation framework:

-Test Assigment:
+ - Applied Page Object Model (POM) pattern along with selenium-page-factory
+ - Applied multi-processing - boost up the query weather data speed to around 10-20 mins for 45 days

+Test Assigment from AXON Networks:
     Weather tools Use case:
     1. Use https://www.accuweather.com
     2. Select Daily menu -> Page will display weather information for 30 days